 Mac OS X Systems:

 Navigate to your installation folder and double-click the MATLAB icon.

 Throughout the term of your license, your MATLAB installation periodically contacts MathWorks to verify that your license is up-to-date.
 If your license is up to date, the validation process is transparent.
 If it determines that you need to update your license, the validation process displays a dialog box giving you the option to update your license.

-You can disable validation at the License Center at the MathWorks website.
-See the License Center Help for step-by-step instructions.
+You can disable validation in the License Center at the MathWorks website.

 If you start MATLAB using the shortcut on your desktop, the